Last updated: June 27, 2026

 Balance Sheet Treatment

-Equipment loan on the balance sheet: The financed equipment is recorded as a fixed asset (property, plant, and equipment) at cost.
-The corresponding loan balance is recorded as a liability (notes payable or equipment loan payable).
-Depreciation expense is recorded over the equipment's useful life, reducing the asset value on the balance sheet annually.
-Net effect: the balance sheet shows both the asset and the liability, and equity decreases slightly as depreciation is taken.
-Debt-to-equity ratios increase because of the loan liability.
+Equipment loan on the balance sheet: The equipment goes on as a fixed asset (property, plant, and equipment) at cost.
+The loan balance shows up as a liability, usually notes payable or equipment loan payable.
+Each year, depreciation expense chips away at the asset value.
+The net of all this: both the asset and the liability appear, equity dips a little as depreciation runs, and the debt-to-equity ratio climbs because of the loan.

-Equipment lease balance sheet treatment: Under current US GAAP (ASC 842, effective since 2019 for public companies and 2020–2022 for private companies), all leases with terms over 12 months must be capitalized on the balance sheet.
-The business records a right-of-use (ROU) asset and a corresponding lease liability.
-This eliminated the off-balance-sheet treatment that operating leases previously enjoyed, which was one of the historical advantages of leasing.
+Equipment lease balance sheet treatment: Under current US GAAP (ASC 842, in effect since 2019 for public companies and 2020 to 2022 for private ones), any lease running longer than 12 months has to be capitalized.
+The business books a right-of-use (ROU) asset and a matching lease liability.
+That change closed the old off-balance-sheet loophole that used to be one of leasing's biggest selling points.

 Tax Treatment: Section 179, Bonus Depreciation, and Lease Deductions